ted537/pt20-student/phase2-testing-documentation.md

 cases chained together (`when 1,2 then ... when 3 then ...`)
 * `choose-w-else.pt` tests that choose statements can be declared with an optional defualt or `else` case, which new to Like
+* `old-case-statement.pt` verifies that the deprecated `case` keyword no longer works and instead raises an unexpected error token

 **/test/parser/constants**